sheidmann/Mutton_PAT_Brewers/README.md

 - *habitat_plotting.R* - visually explores Brewers Bay habitats with and without MCPs
 - *permanova.R* - performs a repeated measures PERMANOVA on space use composition
 - *temperature_analysis.R* - a frequency analysis of temperature associations
+- *HR_asymptote.R* - plots home range estimates throughout the tracking period to see whether they reach an asymptote